Lots SEO and content tools provide recommendations for readability in relation to a so-called Flesch Reading Ease Score.

 In 2018 John Mueller from Google said He is not familiar with algorithms that use basic readability ratings.
 And since FRE pretty simple with just two variables, it wouldn’t really make much sense to use it.
 So no, readability values like FRE do not directly affect rankings.

-This is backed up by our study of 15,000 keywords that have virtually no correlation between rankings and On the same subject : 13 Free Ways to Promote Your Business.FRE scores.
+This is backed up by our study of 15,000 keywords that have virtually no correlation between rankings and On the same subject : Beginner’s Guide to SEO Success.FRE scores.

 Then why so many SEO and content tools display this score?